stavrostzagadouris/stavrossolutions/src/routes/articles/conda.md

 This is a perfectly clean environment to start, it only has Python 3.11.

-Generally with projects you can now clone them from githup pand pip install -r requirmements.txt to install all the packages listed in the requirements.txt into the environment.
+Generally with projects you can now clone them from githup and pip install -r requirmements.txt to install all the packages listed in the requirements.txt into the environment.

 The important part to realize is that any packages you install are contained in this environment.